Tutoring at the Geisel School of Medicine

 Becoming a Tutor

-- Students who wish to tutor should complete the Peer Tutor Application Form, by the end of the first week of classes if possible.
+- Peer Tutor Application Form: Students who wish to tutor should complete the application by the end of the first week of classes if possible.
 (Occasionally additional tutors are recruited later in the year.)
 If you have questions about the peer-tutoring program, please email Geisel.Tutoring@Dartmouth.edu.

 - Early in the fall term, a training and information session is provided for potential tutors.
 This session is mandatory for everyone who wants to tutor as student.
 Payroll issues, tutoring guidelines, recommendations, and other logistics are discussed.
 We also finalize each person's list of preferred content areas.